tunahanipek/skin_lesion_noise_detection/README.md

 - The scripts automatically set up GPU memory growth to prevent OOM errors
 - Pre-trained ImageNet weights are used as the base for transfer learning
 - All models use categorical cross-entropy loss for multi-class classification

+## Future Work

+Potential improvements and extensions for this project include:

+- **MobileNet Parameter Optimization**: Further optimization of MobileNetV2 hyperparameters to improve model performance and reduce inference time on edge devices
+- **Model Quantization**: Implementing model quantization techniques to reduce model size for deployment on mobile and IoT devices
+- **Additional Architectures**: Experimenting with other lightweight architectures such as EfficientNet
+- **Ensemble Methods**: Combining multiple models to improve overall prediction accuracy
+- **Real-time Inference**: Developing a web or mobile application for real-time skin image quality assessment

 ## Contributing